Grulla-Software/tooltip-reactjs/README.md

 - **text**: Use this prop to indicate the content that the tooltip component will display.
 This must be indicated as a `string` or as an `html element`.
 - **type**: Use this prop to indicate the type of the tooltip component.
 This must be given as a `string` and the supported values are `top` or `bottom` or `left` or `right`.
-- **offsetY**: Use this prop to indicate the URL of the image that the avatar component will display.
-This must be indicated as a `string`.
+- **offsetY**: Use this prop indicates the Y-axis offset for tooltip component.
+This must be indicated as a `number` for example: 10 or 20 or 30.
-- **offsetX**: Use this property to indicate the name that the avatar component will display.
-This must be indicated as a string.
+- **offsetX**: Use this prop indicates the X-axis offset for tooltip component.
+This must be indicated as a `number` for example: 10 or 20 or 30.

 ## Authors ✒️